 San Diego Youth Services provides a comprehensive continuum of services for youth, from birth to age 25.
 There is no wrong door for youth to join our community.

-Adoption Support Services: provides an array of support services to families who have or are in the process of adopting foster youth in San Diego County.
+Adoption Support Services: provides an array of support services to families in San Diego County who have or are in the process of adopting.

 Alternatives to Detention: provides a continuum of detention alternatives for low-risk juvenile offenders who do not require secure detention.